msmcs-robotics/blog/content/about.md

   #  weight: 10
 ---

+### Background

-The MSC/MSMCS Robotics club works to improve STEM education for students on the Mat Su College Campus.
+The merged entity of the Mat Su College and the Mat Su Middle College School robotics clubs ([MSC/MSMCS Robotics](https://msmcs-robotics.github.io)) works to improve STEM education for students at the Mat Su College Campus.

+### Projects

+Projects tend to regard, but are not limited to, the following fields:

+- 🦾 Robotics
+- 🛠️ Mechanical Engineering
+- 💡 Electrical Engineering
+- 🔨 Computer Engineering
+- 🖧 Networking
+- 🖥️ Computer Science
+- 👨‍💻 Cybersecurity
+- 📡 HAM Radio
+- 🥽 Making

+### Who runs it?

+Your looking at them :)